josenrihernand/github-personal-repo/README_MD_Python_Script.md

 Message:	This repo doesn't have webhook URL
 Description:	The current repo (for the org specified) doesn't have any webhook URL.
-		(It is possible that other repositories for the current organization have created a webhook URL).
+		(It is possible that other repositories for the current organization have created webhook URLs).

 Message:	Warning: The protocol schema passed in --u argument is different for this webhook: [PROTOCOL_NAME], No action was taken
 Description:	Obvious.
 The script validates that the protocol schema specified with --u argument matches the current webhook URL.